asrabkin/Relogger/README.txt

 - Tagging messages with arbitrary strings, like "USER" or "ADMINISTRATOR."
 - Changing the printed priority; if you think an ERROR message isn't, you can change that without recompiling, or even relaunching, your program.

+BUILDING RELOGGER

+Just say 'ant'.
+You should get a numberedlogs.jar

 USING RELOGGER